Kshukla10/ai201-project5-mixtape-starter/submission.md

 ## AI Usage

-- Used AI to get oriented on each service file before touching any issue — asked "what is this module responsible for and what does each function do" for each file in `services/`.
 - Used AI to help draft the initial codebase map structure after I had already read the files myself.
 - Used AI to help design a reproduction plan for Issue #1 (constructing a